py-cov-action/python-coverage-comment-action/CONTRIBUTING.md

 - Please be aware that the tests will launch `gh auth setup-git` which might be surprising if you use `https` remotes (sadly, setting `GIT_CONFIG_GLOBAL` seems not to be enough to isolate tests.)

+## Coverage labs

+### Computing the coverage rate

+The coverage rate is `covered_lines / total_lines` (as one would expect).
+In case "branch coverage" is enabled, the coverage rate is `(covered_lines + covered_branches) / (total_lines + total_branches)`.
+In order to display coverage rates, we need to round the values.
+Depending on the situation, we either round to 0 or 2 decimal places.
+Rounding rules are:
+- We always round down (truncate) the value.
+- We don't display the trailing zeros in the decimal part (nor the decimal point if the decimal part is 0).